 Kenneth Lee had been living out of a 1979 Ford cargo van in Galt.
 His fortunes changed with help from Blue Shield of California's Community Health Advocate program, part of its Health Reimagined initiative.

 Personalizing Care with Community Health Advocates

 Community Health Advocates act as navigators and liaisons to provide members with empathetic support and real-time problem solving necessary to enable health and wellness.
 Research shows that 80% of what makes us healthy or unhealthy happens outside of the doctor’s office – most of what affects our health happens in our homes and neighborhoods.
 These advocates support members by serving as a bridge between communities and healthcare systems.

-- Top three referrals made: Physical Health, Mental Health, Food Assistance
+- Top three referrals made: Mental Health, Physical Health, Food Assistance

-- Nearly 600 referrals made within the Unite Us network
+- 780 referrals made within the Unite Us network